What are PST files and why do they matter?

 Legal and compliance obstacle: Organizations cannot enforce retention policies, and legal departments struggle to ensure they have the right data to defend cases.

 The business case for PST elimination is compelling.
 We’ll look at these problems in more depth in a future blog, along with examining the pros and cons of different eradication approaches.
-But if you want to know more now, here’s that link again: The Complete Guide to Eradicating PST Files.
+But if you want to know more now, please learn more about our PST to Office 365 migration services.